Google Summer of Code notes

 Simply complete the functions.

-• Check expression compilation (CompilePatternCheckExpr::visit(HIR::SlicePattern), currently just returns a always-true node) [TO-DO ❌]
+CompilePatternCheckExpr::visit(HIR::SlicePattern), currently just returns a always-true node) [DONE ✅]

 SlicePattern w/ RestPattern